basdds/basdds.github.io/_posts/2020-10-17-Filming-the-cornfield-sessions.md

 Fast-forward 7 years later:

 Now it's 2020 and all the band's gigs where cancelled last summer.
-Because of all the covid-19 restrictions in the Netherlands.
+Because of the covid-19 restrictions in the Netherlands.

-So they decided to do a re-make of the Cornfield sessions, and I got to film it all:
+So they decided to do a re-make of the Cornfield sessions.
+And I got the 'job' of filming it all.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLb7l-J_gLXsRTuWGM5F99laOdJZaoZIWs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The band members have changed over the years.
 Anno 2020 Bootsman is:

 Addi Hoopman (bass)

 John Elburg (vocals, guitar)

 Luc Poels (guitar, backing vocals)

 Sascha Hartmann (percussion)